ravish045/Travel-planner/README.md

 [Live Demo Link] <https://travel-planner-ravish.netlify.app/>

 Features

-AI-Powered Itinerary Generation: Automatically creates a detailed, day-by-day schedule of activities for your trip.
+-> AI-Powered Itinerary Generation: Automatically creates a detailed, day-by-day schedule of activities for your trip.

-Smart Packing Lists: Generates a categorized checklist of items to pack based on your destination and trip duration.
+-> Smart Packing Lists: Generates a categorized checklist of items to pack based on your destination and trip duration.

-Accommodation Suggestions: Provides a list of recommended hotels and hostels with descriptions.
+-> Accommodation Suggestions: Provides a list of recommended hotels and hostels with descriptions.

+-> Interactive UI: A clean, modern, and responsive user interface built with React and styled with Tailwind CSS.

+-> Printable Plans: Users can easily print or save their generated travel plan as a PDF.

 Interactive UI: A clean, modern, and responsive user interface built with React and styled with Tailwind CSS.